2016-10-25 - RIG EK DATA DUMP: REGULAR RIG VS RIG-V

 NOTES:

-- There are currently at least 2 versions of Rig EK being used in the wild by different campaigns.
+- There are currently at least 2 versions of Rig EK being used by different campaigns.

 - One is an updated/evolving "VIP version" version of Rig EK that @kafeine has been calling RIG-v as described here.